cmeshorer/film-catalogue/README.md

 # ℹ️ Introduction

 This is an app that displays popular films and their reviews.
 The Frontend is built in React & the Backend in Express.
-Movie data is retrived using The Movie Database (TMDB) API.
+Movie data is retrieved using The Movie Database (TMDB) API.

 # ✅ Features

-- Access is restricted for two fictional users
 - Explore the most popular movies right now (based on TMDB's scoring criteria)
 - Filter by French movies
 - Decide what to watch based on other people's reviews
+- Access is restricted to 2 fictional users

 # 💾 Technical